tkuester/taky/doc/README_SECURITY.md

 ## The Conclusion of the Matter?

-Ooog.
-Use a VPN and control access tightly.
-Regenerate your CA and certificates often.
+Use SSL, and control access to who gets certificates.
+Until CRL's are implemented, you'll need to regenerate your CA and certificates in the event you want to revoke someone's keys.

 If you use the DPS, consider wiping the datapackage directory clean between operations.
 The same if you use redis as a persistence store.